javiscarr/Javis/README.md

 🥁 I used to play drums when I was younger and I'm sure I still can

-📺 When I'm not flying, I enjoy being home watching tv catching up on tv series
+📺 When I'm not flying, I enjoy being home catching up on tv series

-🐶 I have spoiled little yorkie that I adore
+🐶 I have a spoiled little yorkie that I adore

 🔰 Feel free to learn learn a little more about me and what I'm currently working on by visiting [My Portfolio](file:///C:/Users/javis/Desktop/Georgia%20Tech%20Bottcamp/Advanced-CSS-Portfolio/index.html#myGallery)